Rhiana/rhiana.github.io/about.md

     </div>
     <div class="description">
       <h3><a href="http://www.meetup.com/en-AU/MelbCSS/" target="_blank">CSS MeetUp</a></h3>
-      <p>Gave an impromptu speech on colour accessibility with tips for designers and front end developers.
+      <p>Gave an <a href="/presentations/#a11y-css">impromptu speech on colour accessibility</a> with tips for designers and front end developers.
 Is still referenced by the community today.</p>
     </div>
   </div>
   <div class="grid">